 Finally, we are concerned with how the land governance landscape will respond to these challenges.
 How is the governance of climate change adaptation foreseen and who will jump in the governance gaps that undoubtedly will occur?
 What will be the relevance of due diligence instruments as the VGGTs and FPIC?
 What lessons can the land governance community offer after a decade of addressing land grabs and regulating investment and who is willing to listen to these?

-Registration for the conference will open in February and close mid-June, 2020.
+Registration for the conference is now open and will close mid-June, 2020.
 Early bird registration fee (until the 1st of June) is €200 (€100 for BSc and MSc students upon proof of a valid student ID).
 After the 1st of June, the registration fee is €250 (€125 for BSc and MSc students upon proof of a valid student ID).
 Please note that the registration fee includes catering for two days.
 We regret that LANDac is unable to cover any participant expenses.

 The LANDac Annual International Conference 2020 will be held at the historic Muntgebouw on the Leidseweg 90 in Utrecht, The Netherlands.
 This building is situated west of Utrecht Central Station within 10 minutes walking distance.
 For more information on the venue, including contact information and route, visit www.muntgebouw-utrecht.nl.

 From Utrecht Central Station, follow the signs for the exit “Jaarbeursplein”.
 Cross the square “Jaarbeursplein”, and cross the street “Croeselaan”.
 Then you take a right and pass the building of SNS Reaal on that corner.
 Cross the street “Graadt van Roggenweg” at the streetlights and continue straight until the water.
 Then take a left turn and this is the street “Leidseweg”.
 You will find the Muntgebouw after approximately 6 minutes walking on your left hand, on the corner.

 How to get from the airport to Utrecht